svempati21/svempati21/README.md

 ### Hi there 👋

-- I recently started my Master's Degree in Data Science program at NYU.
+- I recently started my Master's Degree in Data Science at NYU.
 - I'm also currently working on sequence-to-binder prediction for cancer therapeutics!

 <!--